 "I didn't mean it like that, I just thought..."

 Jak wrapped his legs around the underside of the zoomer and his arms around the windshield.
 His bottom lip sticking out playfully, he replied defiantly, "No. I won't let you hurt it.
 It's mine.
 Mine!"

-Jak let his mouth fall open in protest, but he knew he wouldn't win against Keira when he saw the look of pure determination on her face.
+Jak let his mouth fall open in protest, but he knew he wouldn't win when he saw the look of pure determination on her face.
 "Fine," he snapped reluctantly as he released his death grip on the vehicle and jumped off.
 He turned and gave it one last pat before looking Keira straight in the face and added in a warning tone, "If you break it…"

 Keira leaned forward and placed a quick kiss on his cheek.
-Taken aback by the unexpected but pleasantly surprising gesture, Jak froze in mid-lecture.
+Taken aback by the pleasantly surprising gesture, Jak froze in mid-lecture.
 "I'll take good care of it," she replied in mock seriousness.